tc39/notes/meetings/2019-07/july-25.md

 DRR: The number one feature I’ve seen on TypeScript since moving to GitHub is optional chaining as well.

-LBR: I think we should avoid being just like an echo chamber for whatever is in the hype.
+LEO: I think we should avoid being just like an echo chamber for whatever is in the hype.
 We are a technical committee to prevent things being implemented just because of public cheering.
 I celebrate a lot of the work but there is a lot of very precise work that's being done here.
 We should not implement things because people cheer about it.
 Otherwise we could be speaking about static-types in the language, and we are pragmatically not doing this.

 JRL: Chaining any part of this proposal to `typeof`... if you were to do `foo.?bar`, the behavior changes if foo is not a local.
 That's supposed to throw a TypeError.
 If `foo.?()` didn't throw an error because we start using `typeof` instead, that becomes a very different behavior.
 That kind of thing requires different syntax and semantics.
 This is not related to the optional chaining proposal that we're trying to get through.